 Evolution of the Edmonton Queer History project hits the web and city streets

-https://edmontonjournal.com/news/local-news/evolution-of-the-edmonton-queer-history-project-hits-the-web-and-city-streets From the audience, Ron Byers said the latest iteration of the project is particularly valuable to future generations who […]
+https://edmontonjournal.com/news/local-news/evolution-of-the-edmonton-queer-history-project-hits-the-web-and-city-streets From the audience, Ron Byers said the latest iteration of the project is particularly valuable to future generations who wouldn’t otherwise have access to the knowledge and experience of those who lived Edmonton’s queer history.
+“Because it’s all up here,” he said, pointing to his head.
+“It opens up […]

 40 years later, Edmonton’s queer community looks back on the Pisces bathhouse raid